aqlaboratory/openfold/README.md

 (not yet visible from Colab because the repo is still private).

 Unlike DeepMind's public code, OpenFold is also trainable.
-It can be trained with or without [DeepSpeed](https://github.com/microsoft/deepspeed) and with mixed precision. `bfloat16` training is not currently supported, but will be in the future.
+It can be trained with [DeepSpeed](https://github.com/microsoft/deepspeed) and with mixed precision. `bfloat16` training is not currently supported, but will be in the future.

 ## Installation (Linux)